 Stan just found out that a friend has prostate cancer.
-A lot of men he knows have some kind of problem with their prostate.
+Many men he knows have prostate problems.
 He’s worried that this might happen to him.

 It’s true that prostate problems are common after age 50.
 The good news is there are many things you can do.

-The prostate is a gland about the size of a walnut.
-It is part of the male reproductive system and wraps around the tube that carries urine out of the bladder.
-It grows larger as you get older.
-If your prostate gets too large, it can cause health issues.
-Having prostate problems does not always mean you have cancer.
+The prostate is a small gland in men that helps make semen.
+Located just below the bladder in front of the rectum, it wraps around the tube that carries urine and semen out of the body.
+It tends to grow larger as you get older.
+If your prostate gets too large, it can cause a number of health issues.

 Here are some examples of non-cancer prostate problems:

 Chronic bacterial prostatitis is an infection that comes back again and again.
-This is a rare problem that can be hard to treat.
-Sometimes taking antibiotics for a long time may work.
+This rare problem can be hard to treat.
+Sometimes, taking antibiotics for a long time may work.
 Talk with your doctor about other things you can do to help you feel better.

-Chronic prostatitis, also called Chronic Pelvic Pain Syndrome (CPPS), is a common prostate problem.
-It can cause pain in the lower back, in the groin area, or at the tip of the penis.
-Men with this problem often have painful ejaculation.
-They may feel the need to urinate frequently, but pass only a small amount of urine.
-Treating this condition may require a combination of medicines, surgery, and lifestyle changes.
+Chronic prostatitis, also called chronic pelvic pain syndrome, is a common prostate problem.
+It can cause pain in the lower back, in the groin, or at the tip of the penis.
+Treatment may require a combination of medicines, surgery, and lifestyle changes.